 Last week, something wonderful happened to London.
 Sunshine!
 Five days of glorious sunshine.
 So I did what any other self-respecting Londoner would do; I got out my luminous white legs and headed to the park.
 Regent’s Park Open Air Theatre to be exact.

-If you’ve never been to Regent’s Park Open Air Theatre, I urge you to go.
-It’s one of the largest theatres in London yet it feels incredibly intimate thanks to careful positioning of its 1,256 seats.
-There’s a large stage framed by beautiful, gigantic trees; a patch of lush green grass for a pre-theatre picnic and a pretty good selection of food and drink which you can pre-order.
+If you’ve never been to Regent’s Park Open Air Theatre, you should probably go.
+It’s one of the largest theatres in London yet careful positioning of its 1,256 seats makes it feels incredibly intimate thanks.
+There’s a large stage framed by beautiful, gigantic trees; some outdoor space for a pre-theatre picnic and a pretty good selection of food and drink which you can pre-order.

-We watched On The Town, a revival of the classic Broadway musical lead by Strictly Come Dancing finalist, Danny Mac.
-Directed and choreographed by Olivier Award-winner Drew McOnie (music is by Leonard Bernstein and book and lyrics are by Betty Comden and Adolph Green), the show follows three American sailors – Gabey (Danny Mac), Chip (Jacob Maynard) and Ozzie (Samuel Edwards) on a 24-hour shore leave in New York City.
+We watched On The Town, a revival of the classic Broadway musical directed and choreographed by Drew McOnie (music by Leonard Bernstein and lyrics by Betty Comden and Adolph Green).
+Lead by Strictly Come Dancing finalist, Danny Mac, the show follows three American sailors – Gabey (Danny Mac), Chip (Jacob Maynard) and Ozzie (Samuel Edwards) on a 24-hour shore leave in New York City.